caravel-io/caravel/docs/NOTES.md

 Validation should occur on the agent, regardless of mode.
 That way, module resolution will always be accurate, and it's less heavy on the client (laptop).

+## Questions
+- Should we use a unique file extension instead of .lua, for auto-completion, etc.
+- How do we include other compiled modules?
+Can you interact with a binary like it were a unix socket.
+Would facilitate lsp.

+## Module Architechture
+Caravel Binary looks for compiled module binary, passes lua to it to compile, then uses the binary to enact changes/logic Everything, even the core module, should be a seprate compiled module.